wechaty/docusaurus/docusaurus/docs/howto/deploy-lark.md

 title: Deploy in Lark
 ---

 Lark provides highly-productive collaboration experience for optimal team efficiency and features like messenger, calendar, docs, mail, workplace and more.
-In this how to guide, you will learn how to deploy the bot in Lark locally.
+In this how to guide, you will learn how to deploy the bot in Lark locally and integrate bot from the list of example present in [starter templete](https://github.com/wechaty/wechaty-getting-started).

 ![Deploy in Lark](../../static/img/docs/howto/IM_platform/deploy-lark.webp)